leugengroot/flight_sim_book_project/interceptor/review_interceptor.md

 * During the last mission you could land on the enemy carrier/sub to re-arm and re-fuel, take off and continue your mission
 * As long as your gear was down and your vertical speed was low enough - your landing was deemed successful, even if your orientation was upside down - the lack of the check of your orientation in the code continued later into later Bob Dinnerman's games in the series - up to Jet Fighter IV released in 2000
 * The game featured external views of the aircraft (10 angles) as well as tower view, really uncommon at the time
+* In 1988, PC players got a port of this game in form of Jet Fighter: The Adventure - it added F-14 Tomcat, ground munitions in form of dumb bombs (no CCIP HUD delivery mode though) and the map was extended south to include Los Angeles with 2 additional airfports.
+The amount of missions was also radically increased to 40.
+The series continued, Bob Dinnerman helmed four releases, from fifth and onwards the game was developed by different studio.

+## Links
+* Interview with Bob Dinnerman: https://steiny.typepad.com/premise/2004/01/interview_with_.html